centau/vide/docs/api/reactivity-utility.md

 ## cleanup()

-Runs a callback anytime a reactive scope is re-ran.
+Runs a callback anytime a reactive scope is reran or destroyed.

 - **Type**